 What it does:

-- However students will now need to make sure they do well in every subject in order to avoid having score being pulled down by 1 weak subject
+However, students will now need to make sure they do well in every subject in order to avoid having score being pulled down by one weak subject

 Application for students: